What are scales?

 The Major Scale

-If you are interested in music theory in any capacity, the major scale is the first scale you should learn as it is the most important scale in music.
-It consists of 7 notes in total and uses the following note intervals:
+If you are interested in music theory in any capacity, the major scale is the first scale you should learn as it is the most important in music.
+It consists of 7 notes (heptatonic) in total and uses the following note intervals:

 The Natural Minor Scale

-G Minor Scale
+G Natural Minor Scale Pattern (caged position)

 The Major Pentatonic Scale